 The broken tiles and marbles were glued on using Crafters Goop and when dry I used a waterproof grout.
 Poke the bottle necks into the ground and place the saucer on top for a cute whimsical toadstool.

-Last year I made a “dishroom” … so called because it was made from an old pottery dish that had been painted and turned upside down on a tall clay vase.
+One year I made a “dishroom” … so called because it was made from an old pottery dish that had been painted and turned upside down on a tall clay vase.
 The dish was painted with a few layers of acrylic paint and then sprayed with a fixative.
 When it totally dried it had a crackle effect.

 They were all grouped around a little yellow step ladder in the fence garden last year.
 The base of the big blue one was actually the base of the dish at one time.